Asian Financial Forum In Hong Kong Spotlights Golden Opportunities

-HONG KONG SAR - Media OutReach Newswire - 26 January 2026 - The 19th Asian Financial Forum (AFF), opened this morning (January 26) at the Hong Kong Convention and Exhibition Centre with more than 3,600 influential leaders from over 60 countries and regions joining the two-day summit, the region's first major international financial event of 2026.
+Hong Kong, SAR--(Newsfile Corp. - January 26, 2026) - The 19th Asian Financial Forum (AFF), opened this morning (January 26) at the Hong Kong Convention and Exhibition Centre with more than 3,600 influential leaders from over 60 countries and regions joining the two-day summit, the region's first major international financial event of 2026.

 "Featuring more than 150 prominent speakers, from Hong Kong, throughout the Asian region and around the world, the Forum will inspire insight and innovation, create partnerships and explore fresh business opportunities," John Lee, Chief Executive of the HKSAR, said in his opening remarks at the Forum.